Kariuki11/market-place-website/README.md

-Here's a sample `README.md` file for your project:

----

-# Explainnig

 **Explainnig** is a user-friendly online marketplace that allows people to buy and sell goods with ease.
 The platform also facilitates interaction between sellers and customers, providing a seamless and efficient shopping experience.